GuenterQuast/picoCosmo/README.md

 format of the waveforms.

 The parameters of events containing double-pulses are stored in file *dpKanne2_180403.dat*.
 An unbinned log-likelihood fit of measured lifetimes between 1.5 µs and 15. µs with the script *fit_dpData.py* yields the result shown in figure *life-ofMU_<date>.png*.

+The *pyhton* script *RateAnalysis.py* provides a statistical analysis of the arrival times of the recorded events Input is the  *PulseFilter* logfile.
+The file *Kanne_180403/pFilt_Kanne.dat* contains the results for a short run; the command *./RateAnalysis.py Kanne_180403/pFilt_Kanne.dat* displays the graphs.

 ## Running on Raspberry Pi